zenodeapp/shielded-swap/README.md

 #### shieldedBroken

 `shieldedBroken` should only be set to `true` if the Namada chain isn't able to perform a _shielded_ IBC transfer to an external chain (the reject VP issue).
-What this does is tell the wizard to instead use the _transparent address_ for the **initial transfer** of NAAN/OSMO from Namada to Osmosis.
+What this does is tell the wizard to instead use the _transparent address_ for the **initial transfer** of _naan/uosmo from Namada_ to Osmosis.

 #### namRpc and osmoRpc